vvksdatta/capabilityTool/README.md

 This Web application is powered by a RESTful API on the backend, developed using Java.
 On the other hand, the client-side interface of the application(front-end) is developed using AngularJS and HTML.
 The backend API is further designed to interact with

-* The API of project management tool- [Redmine](http://www.redmine.org/).
+* RESTful API of project management tool - [Redmine](http://www.redmine.org/).
 * [PostgreSQL](https://www.postgresql.org/) database to store capability information and project related details from Redmine.

 The following figure presents an overview of the architecture of the tool.

 <img src="https://github.com/vvksdatta/capabilityTool/blob/master/src/main/resources/assets/frontend/photos/BlockDiagram.png" data-canonical-src="https://github.com/vvksdatta/capabilityTool/blob/master/src/main/resources/assets/frontend/photos/BlockDiagram.png" width="550" height="500"/>

-Diving into the details of architecture
+Diving into the details of the architecture
 ---
 **Dropwizard based RESTful API**